Last Updated on March 25, 2025 by Rakibul Islam

 Segmentation vs Personalization: It’s not a competition

-When talking about personalization of user experience and how segmentation, they are often assumed they are rivaling concepts, which is a misconception.
-Think of Segmentation as a broader, initial stage where you are trying to segregate and guide users towards the right type of experience from your observations (much like the men and women check-in lines at Airports).
+When talking about personalization of user experience and how Visitor Segmentation Personalization works, they are often assumed to be rivaling concepts, which is a misconception.
+Think of segmentation as a broader, initial stage where you are trying to segregate and guide users towards the right type of experience from your observations (much like the men and women check-in lines at airports).
 True personalization is the further optimization from this stage to the right kind of 1:1 experience for each and every user.

 Here is a list of real-time product personalization software and platforms for segmentation: